 Defied Society’s Rules: Byron was a rebel poet and a poet of freedom because he defied society’s unfair rules.
 Byron mocked society’s fake morals.
 In “Don Juan, Canto I” (1819), he laughs at how people pretend to be “good” while doing bad things.
 Julia’s husband Alfonso wants to divorce her for her scandal with Don Juan—though he himself had an affair with Donna Inez.

-Byron supports the freedom of love and free thinking and opposes strict religious and social rules.
+Byron supports personal freedom—like loving who we want, thinking freely, and rejecting strict religion or traditions.
 According to him, people should have the right to love freely, think independently, and challenge rigid traditional norms.

 Lived as an Outsider: British society hated Byron for his wild lifestyle and scandals.
 He left England, calling it a land of hypocrisy.
 His poems often featured rebels, outcasts, and cursed heroes.
 We can see this in Don Juan’s character.
 Don Juan flees Spain after his scandal with Julia.